-This deliverable is an update of the list of works (published or in preparation) included in deliverable D5.6.
-These works are related to each observational technique within the SBNAF project, all of them include the SBNAF grant acknowledgement and (most of them) are publically available via arXiv.
+This deliverable is an update of the list of works (published or in preparation) included in deliverables D5.6 and D5.7.
+These works are related to each observational technique within the SBNAF project, all of them include the SBNAF grant acknowledgement and are publicly available via arXiv or other open access repositories.
 Some of the works are repeated within different observational techniques because they include relevant results related with various techniques.
-The current list will be updated in the subsequent deliverable: D5.8-'Observational publications 3'.
 The description of the different observational techniques used to obtain auxiliary data of the SBNAF targets and the applications of all these observational data was done in D5.6, so here we just refer to this deliverable when necessary.